 A worldwide struggle between democracy and authoritarianism set against a backdrop of global surveillance capitalism is unmistakable.
 Examples range from Myanmar, China, and the Philippines to Hungary, Turkey, Russia, and the United States.
 Fascism, Vulnerability, and the Escape from Freedom offers a multidisciplinary analysis drawing on psychology and literature to provide readers with a deeper understanding of the mechanisms that drive people to abandon democracy in favor of vertically organized authoritarianism and even fascism.

-In a comparative study of texts selected for their insights and occasional blind spots regarding fascist experiments of the past 100 years, author C. Jon Delogu examines fascism’s exploitation of fear (of change, loss, death), disruption, and extreme inequality.
-Delogu offers an accessible and persuasive argument linking fascist authoritarianism, also called “right-wing populism,” to certain underlying conditions; notably 1) a rise in us-versus-them thinking; 2) distrust or simple apathy regarding democratic institutions, norms, and results; 3) the vulnerabilities that result from extreme inequality (economic, social, racial); and 4) addictions and codependency.
+In a comparative study of texts selected for their insights and occasional blind spots regarding fascist experiments of the past 100 years, Delogu examines fascism’s exploitation of fear (of change, loss, and death), disruption, and extreme inequality.
+The book offers an accessible and persuasive argument linking fascist authoritarianism, also called “right-wing populism,” to certain underlying conditions, such as a rise in us-versus-them thinking; distrust or simple apathy regarding democratic institutions, norms, and results; the vulnerabilities that result from extreme inequality (economic, social, racial); and addictions and codependency.
 Stressful events, such as a pandemic, an environmental disaster, or deep recession aggravate these harmful factors and make the fascist temptation, including the use of violence, almost irresistible.
-Delogu’s distinctive examination of texts that plumb the unconscious reveal linkages between actions and unavowable motives that purely historical and theoretical studies of fascism leave out of account.
+Delogu’s distinctive examination of texts that plumb the unconscious reveal linkages between actions and unavowable motives that purely historical and theoretical studies of fascism leave out.